mbadolato/iTerm2-Color-Schemes/README.md

 The Ayu Mirage theme was adapted from the [VS Code theme](https://github.com/ayu-theme/vscode-ayu) of the same name.

 The Peppermint theme was created by [Noah Frederick](https://noahfrederick.com/log/lion-terminal-theme-peppermint) and adapted for iTerm by [dotzero](https://github.com/dotzero/iTerm-2-Peppermint).

+The GitHub Dark theme was created by [Al Duncanson](https://github.com/alDuncanson)

 If there are other color schemes you'd like to see included, drop me a line!